juju/juju-gui/docs/continuous-integration.rst

 ------------
 Image Id's Change
 ~~~~~~~~~~~~~~~~~

+(This issue should be deprecated but is left here for reference.)

 If the chosen image that we are using becomes unusable or is removed the CI will
 fail almost instantly with the error::